blair-robot-project/robot-grav-site/user/pages/01.HOME/02._highlights/features.md

     -
         icon: 'fa fa-handshake-o'
         header: Community
-        text: 'Learn about our outreach activities and community impact.'
+        text: 'Learn more about our outreach and community involvement.'
-        url: '/#community'
+        url: /community
     -
         icon: 'fa fa-money'
         header: Sponsors
-        text: 'Learn how you can help the team and view our current sponsors.'
+        text: 'Prospective sponsors, click here to learn more about how you can help the team.
+Thank you to our current sponsors, who are all featured here!'
         url: '/#sponsors'
     -
         icon: 'fa fa-trophy'